 A CRO campaign that identifies and addresses such bottlenecks can significantly improve conversion rates.

 Let’s look at a couple of examples.

 Case Study #1: ASOS removes mandatory site registrations, leading to a 50% increase in sales

-Asos is an online fashion store which focuses on products mainly for young adults.
+Asos is an online fashion store that focuses on products mainly for young adults.
 To bypass abandonment during the signup stage, the company tested a strategy in which they chose to avoid referring to user registration to proceed for purchase.

 Here is their original checkout page which specifically mentioned the need for login and signup with the service in order to purchase.

 And here is the redesign in which new customers are simply asked to click a button to continue.

 Even though customers still had to go through the same process as they would when registering, this little trick increased sales by 50%.

 This worked because it removed a major bottleneck in the checkout process – customers want to buy, not get into a relationship with your store.

 Case Study #2: Helping customers select watches improves revenue by 66.75%